computationalmystic/project4-group6/overview.md

 4. TA can search students in a course

 -method to search tables for specific student users

--give TA access to view students/pull info from database -populate students based on query
+- give TA access to view students/pull info from database
+- populate students based on query
 - Populate search results on UI

 - methods for actions that can be taken with queried students